-A- Walls Moisture Detector
+Walls Moisture Detector

-Walls Moisture Detector is a electronic meters measure the moisture content via an electrical resistance test in the wall.
+Walls Moisture Detector is an electronic meters measure the moisture content via an electrical resistance test in the wall.
 A pin-type meter is inserted in the concrete by drilling holes or driving two concrete nails into the concrete.
 These holes are used as the contact point for the two pins of the instrument.
 The procedure is a conductivity test; and the more moisture, is the better conductivity, which results in higher readings.

-Figure 2.4: Walls moisture detector forms [18]
+Figure 2.4: Walls moisture detectors forms

-This chapter presented the moisture definition and principles and some methods.

-And we have mentioned many applications of moisture detectors that are commonly use in our life.

-And we dealt with some moisture detectors that are needed in our houses and our companies and its design specifications and explaning how it works, and we have mentioned some methods that we can use it to detect the moisture in the soil.

-Now after reviewing the techniques of the moisture detectors, and already an explanation of the necessary components that I will use it in my moisture detector circuit which I will show it in the next chapter, now it's the time of setting up the circuit.
+This chapter demonstrated moisture definition, principles and some applications and methods on where and how moisture detectors could be used.
+We discussed some moisture detectors that are used at homes and companies such as wall moisture detectors.
+We also went through design specifications and explaining how do they operate.
+We have mentioned some methods that we can use to detect the moisture in the soil.
+Now, after reviewing techniques of moisture detectors and explanation of the essential components that I will use in my moisture detector circuit which I will illustrate in the next chapter.